traupach/wrf_lrf_les/README.md

 ## Scripts

-The following scripts are included in this repository:
+The following scripts are included in this repository in the `scripts` directory:

 - Main scripts:
  	- `sh/install_wrf.sh` - install the WRF modifications in this repository into a WRF codebase.